If like me, you own a dog and also have a full-time job, you probably know that awful feeling of leaving your beloved pet alone at home all day.

 We like to ask our website’s visitors how much they think specific services will cost.

 The poll below is entirely optional; we often publish data comparing consumer expectations and reality.
-You can skip this question if you wish:
+You can skip this question if you wish.

-In 2015 the Directline Group researched how much the average dog walker earns.
+In 2015 the Directline Insurance Group researched how much the average dog walker earns.

-The results were an eyeopener – the average salary was £26,500, well above the national average wage.
+The results were an eyeopener – the average salary was £26,500 – well above the national average wage at the time.

 But how much do dog walkers charge per hour or per walk in 2022?

 We requested prices from both businesses and individuals and from 2019-21 we didn’t see any notable price increases.

-The table below shows an average of the prices given to us:
+The table below shows an average of the prices given to us in 2022:

 How to Use Our Dog Walking Price Guide

-Our price guide isn’t an offer of a dog walking service; it’s just an insight into the current going rate.
+Our price guide isn’t an offer of a dog walking service; it’s just an insight into the current going rate as of April 2022.

 Do consider the following:

-- Regions, where wages are lower than the average, will be cheaper.
+- Regions where wages are lower than the national average will be cheaper.

-- Individuals have fewer overheads than larger businesses, so will charge less than dedicated companies.
+- Individuals have fewer overheads than larger businesses, so will typically charge less than dedicated companies.

-- Many of the dog walkers we contacted offered discounts for a second dog.
+- Many of the dog walkers we contacted offered sizable discounts for a second dog from the same home.

-- Weekend dog walkers (handy if you work shifts) will almost always cost more.
+- Weekend dog walkers (handy if you work shifts) sometimes cost more.

 10 Question You Must Ask Your Dog Walker

-To protect yourself and your pet, I think you should ask the following questions (I would):
+To protect yourself and your pet, we think you should ask the following questions:

-- Ask about what insurance they have in place, a basic policy costs around £65 per year and for around £150 per year they can offer more protection should something go wrong.
+- Ask about what insurance they have in place, a basic policy costs around £75 per year and for around £150 per year they can offer more protection should something go wrong.
 Dog walking insurance isn’t expensive and with the number of dog thefts skyrocketing during the pandemic, there’s no valid reason why even a small business or individual would not take out a policy.